exercism/java/CONTRIBUTING.md

 There is a [general Exercism guide for porting an exercise to a new language](https://github.com/exercism/docs/blob/master/you-can-help/implement-an-exercise-from-specification.md).
 Please review this before porting an exercise to the Java track.

-See [here](http://exercism.io/languages/java/todo) for a list of exercises that have yet to be implemented on the Java track and can therefore be ported to this track.
 Please make sure no one else has a pull request open to implement your chosen exercise before you start.

 It might also be a good idea to open a WIP pull request to make it clear to others that you are working on this exercise.